Winston-Lin/dziganto.github.io/_posts/2018-1-8-Linear-Regression-Metrics.md

 *But why not use absolute error instead of squared error?*

 If you think about what squaring does to large numbers you'll realize that we're really penalizing large errors.
-A single point that deviates from the general trend can cause large squared errors.
-These anomalous points are called outliers.
-Much more on this in the next notebook.
+It's like saying, it's okay to miss on the close points but don't allow large deviations between the model and the farthest points.
+This makes sense for some data sets but not others.
+Consider the converse of this approach.
+There's a data point or points that deviate from the general trend, causing large squared errors.
+These anomalous data points are often called outliers, and they can wreak havoc on the performance of our model.
+Much more on this in the next post.

 ---

 **SST** is a measure of the variance in the target variable.
-It is measured simply as the sum of each observation from the target mean.
+It is measured simply as the sum of the squared difference between each observation and the target mean.

 ---

 **$R^{2}$** measures how much variance is captured by the model.
 The range for Ordinary Least Squares is [0,1].
 It is possible to get negative values for $R^{2}$ but that would require a fitting procedure other than OLS or non-linear data.
+Always know your assumptions!

 ---